energiezwerg/smarthome/doc/source/development_plugin/module_http.rst

 Module http
 ===========

-This module implements the possibility to writw web interfaces for SmartHomeNG plugins.
+This module implements the possibility to write web interfaces for SmartHomeNG plugins.

 .. automodule:: modules.http